PolymerLabs/arcs/particles/Tutorial/tutorial.md

   You can use `-g` to filter the tests that get run, e.g. `./tools/sigh test -g Tutorial` will test all the tutorial recipes.
 Run this to check for syntax errors after editing a recipe.
 * Open up the Chrome developer console and look for errors (just keep it open).
-* Make sure your file is being imported in `canonical.manifest`.
+* Make sure your file is being imported in `canonical.arcs`.
 * If you edit a recipe/manifest file, reload the Arcs shell.
 If you had a running Arc and have edited your recipe, you'll need to strip the argument that looks like `&arc=z--LanLorQ75nIUb8NlWWD` from the URL before reloading.
 This will force the runtime to recompute your recipe's dependencies.